 1936 Opening night of Noël Coward's play Tonight at 8:30, consisting of three one-acts, The Astonished Heart, Hands Across the Sea, and Red Peppers.
 Coward stars with Gertrude Lawrence.
 The production runs 118 performances at the National Theatre.

-1940 This is the first date many legitimate theatres begin Sunday performances.
+1940 The first date many legitimate theatres begin Sunday performances.
 In the past, the Winter Garden, the Selwyn, and the Century had presented Sunday evening variety shows, but these were special vaudeville programs.

 1951 Audrey Hepburn stars in Anita Loos' adaptation of Colette's Gigi, about the training of a beautiful young courtesan.
 The show runs 219 performances at the Fulton Theatre, and is adapted as a film musical of the same title in 1958, with Leslie Caron in Hepburn's role.